zaguiini/use-data-structures/README.md

 # useDataStructures

 The power of advanced data structures -- now on React!

-This lib adds reactive capacities to data structures, like `Set`s and `Map`s to React.
+This library adds reactive capacities to data structures as React state.

 ## Installation

 `yarn add use-data-structures`

+Powered by [TSDX](https://github.com/jaredpalmer/tsdx), TypeScript typing definitions are included by default.
+For the moment we don't have Flow typings but PRs are welcome!

 ---